bwsw/sj-platform/SJDocs/source/SJ_Modules.rst

 - Instance

 The type of module requires a specific type of instance to be created.
-An instance is a full range of settings determining the work of an engine and a module.
-These settings are specified via UI or REST API and determine the mode of the module operation: data stream type the module is going to work with, a checkpoint concept, the settings of state and parallelism, other options, etc.
+An  instance is a set of settings determining the collaborative work of an engine and a module.
+These settings are specified via UI or REST API and determine the mode of the module operation: data stream type the module is going to work with, a checkpoint concept, the settings of state and parallelism, other options, etc. Each module type requires a specific type of an instance: input, regular or batch, output.
+In the schema below you can see that each instance type requires a proper type of streams, and thus providers and services of a correct type as well.

-As stated above, modules process the data arranged in streams.
 The Stream Juggler Platform supports *Apache Kafka* and *T-stream* types of streams.
 And when the Apache Kafka streams are a well-known type of streaming introduced by Apache Kafka, the T-streams are intentionally designed for the Stream Juggler platform as a complement for Apache Kafka.
 The T-streams have more features than Kafka and make exactly-once processing possible.
 Find more about T-streams at the `site <http://t-streams.com>`_ .

 To create streams of exact type in the platform you need to create a service and a provider for this service.
 The types of a service and a provider are determined by the type of a stream you need for the module.

+For example, you have decided to include a Batch module as a processing module in your pipeline.
+You will need to create a batch instance for it.
+An instance of a batch type requires *Apache ZooKeeper service*.

-For example, a Batch module that receives data from Kafka will require an Apache Kafka service and two provider types for it: Apache Kafka and Apache ZooKeeper.
+An instance of a batch type will receive data from Apache Kafka.
+Thus, it will require an *Apache Kafka service*.

+Apache Kafka service will require two provider types for it: *Apache Kafka* and *Apache ZooKeeper*.

+Once you have determined the types of instances in the pipeline and the types of streaming components, you can start building the infrastructure.
+Firstly, create two providers of *Apache Kafka* and *Apache ZooKeeper* types.
+Secondly, create services of *Apache Kafka* and *Apache ZooKeeper* types.
+Thirdly, create streams of *Apache Kafka*.

 The schema below may help you to understand the dependency of entities in the platform.

 .. figure:: _static/InstanceCorrelation1.png

-The data elements in a stream are assembled in partitions.
-A partition is a part of a data stream allocated for convenience in processing.
-The streams with many partitions allow handling the idea of parallelism properly.
-In such case, an engine divides existing partitions fairly among module's tasks.
-It allows scaling of the data processing.

-The number of tasks is determined in module's instance(-s).
-An  instance is a set of settings determining the collaborative work of an engine and a module.
-Each module type requires a specific type of an instance: input, regular or batch, output.
-In the schema above you can see that each instance type requires a proper type of streams, and thus providers and services of a correct type as well.

 We hope this information will help you to select the most appropriate types of entities in the system to build a pipeline for smooth data stream processing.